mewfree/personal-website-gatsby/src/pages/blog/brief-introduction-to-adwords-scripts/index.md

 You can ignore the "Advanced APIs" button for now as it is used only to connect to other Google Services like BigQuery etc...

-That big scary warning on a yellow background is letting us know we need to authorize the script before it can make actions on our AdWords account.
+That big scary warning on a yellow background is letting us know we need to authorize the script before it can take actions on our AdWords account.
 It is safe to go ahead and authorize it now as our script is not doing anything yet.
 We might need to re-authorize it in the future if we connect the script to read/write data to Google Spreadsheets for example.

 Below that is a big (almost) empty canvas where magic will happen.